Tesla Boy: History

 From an early age, Anton Sevidov learned music through his father's old vinyl collection that included Ray Charles, Prince, Stevie Wonder and Blondie.

 The activity of the band began from the recording and spreading online the demo consisting of five tracks, which were released as "The Tesla Boy EP" later.

-First Tesla Boy gave few concerts, but after that in 2009 Tesla Boy had their first open show.
-This show helped the band to become well-known, furthermore, "Valerie", a popular foreign blog about music, wrote about the band.

 Mullet Records, a British record label, suggested to release a mini album with five tracks.
 "The Tesla Boy EP" uploaded in winter, 2009, official release was in September, and later autumn the album of remixes was dropped.
-The band had shows on big festivals such as Afisha’s Picnic and STEREOLETO.
-Moreover, Tesla Boy’s songs were rotated on radio BBC.

 In 2010, Tesla Boy released a new album Modern Thrills.
 There was a presentation of it in club Strelka.
-The band was in the line-up of Afisha’s Picnic again, also Tesla Boy had a show on EXIT festival, in Serbia with Midnight Juggernauts.
+The band was in the line-up of Afisha's Picnic again, also Tesla Boy had a show on EXIT festival, in Serbia with Midnight Juggernauts.
 Then the band had their first concert tour in Barcelona, Spain.
 By the end of 2010, Tesla Boy had a concert in Tromsø Norway, festival Insomnia.

 In 2011, Tesla Boy had their tour in Scandinavia (Sweden and Finland) and released the song "In your Eyes" under the French label Kitsuné.
-Therefore, the band was a special guest in the Hurts tour in Russia.

-In 2012, Tesla Boy had a concert tour in New York, USA, they gave a show at Webster Hall and at Full Moon festival.
-In May VICE magazine presented their new single "Fantasy", and in September there was a clip for this song.
+In 2012, Tesla Boy had a concert tour in New York, US, they gave a show at Webster Hall and at Full Moon festival.

 In December 2012, the band presented maxi-single "Split", which included two new songs "Another light", "Split" and remixes for "The Myriads", "Pioneerball" and "SoundSAM".
 Martin Dubka, an English sound producer helped Tesla Boy with the new tracks.
 Also at the same time, the band released their new video for a song "Split".
 It was directed in New York, in September 2012 by the Andrey Krauzov.